simonegreen/adas_capstone_2025/README.md

 ## GPU-Acceleration

-For detailed instructions on setting up and running the GPU-accelerated version of ADaS (including CUDA, RAPIDS, and GPU monitoring), please refer to the [GPU Version README](https://github.com/simonegreen/adas_capstone_2025/tree/gpu-final?tab=readme-ov-file#gpu-version)
+For detailed instructions on setting up and running the GPU-accelerated version of ADaS (including CUDA, RAPIDS, and GPU monitoring), please refer to the [GPU Version README](https://github.com/simonegreen/adas_capstone_2025/tree/gpu-final?tab=readme-ov-file#gpu-version) and pivot from the main branch to the gpu-final branch.

 ## ADaS Capstone Demo Guide